KSauri/Tbili/README.md

  to find the days for a spot which exist in the availability block but do not have a booking.

-This solution solves a number of other problems, such as keeping each available day as a row in a database (given database size constraints) and dealing with date ranges without one table holding the other's primary key:
+This solution solves a number of other problems, such as not having to keep each available day as a row in the database (given database size constraints) and dealing with date ranges:

 ```Ruby
 def get_availability